***** Stone age pillow and pestle, Orkney (former title: Stone age maul, Orkney)

 The tops have three flattened surfaces

-It is a very regular piece of work and beautifully made given the hardness of the rock and the use of it.
+It is a very regular piece of work and beautifully made given the hardness of the rock and the possible uses of it.
 It shows only few and rather small damages at some of the sharper edges it has.
-It is of a rather course grain, grey and pinkish, so granite seems most likely and this is indeed found locally, but only in a small strip 4 mile long and 1 mile wide, near Stromness, close to Marwick Bay where I live(d).
+It is of a rather course grain, grey and pinkish, so pink granite seems most likely and this is indeed found locally, but only in a small strip 4 miles long and 1 mile wide, near Stromness, close to Marwick Bay where I live(d).
 For granite it is described as fine-grained.
 So, fine-grained pink Stromness granite.
 There is a part which seems a restoration with cement, but on closer look it shows a dense pinkish ring around the anomaly.

 I’m sure an expert on stone-age tools could be more definite about this extra-ordinary piece